xiangruili/dicm2nii/README.md

 # nii_xform
 Transform a NIfTI into different resolution, or into a template space.

-# dicm_hdr, dicm_img, dicm_dict
+# dicm_hdr, dicm_img, dicm_dict, dicm_save
-Read DICOM header and image, independent of Matlab Image Processing Toolbox.
+Read/write DICOM header and image, independent of Matlab Image Processing Toolbox.

 # rename_dicm, sort_dicm, anonymize_dicm
 DICOM tools performing the tasks as indicated by the name.